British queen's death rekindles Australian republic debate | Politics

 The prime minister has said that a republic referendum is not a priority of his first three-year term in government.

-He is already planning a referendum to be held in the current term that would enshrine an Indigenous Voice to Parliament in Australia's constitution.
-While details have yet to be finalised, the voice would provide a mechanism that would allow Indigenous representatives to address Parliament about laws that effect their lives.
+He is already planning a referendum in the current term that would enshrine an Indigenous Voice to Parliament in Australia's Constitution.
+While details have yet to be finalized, the voice would provide a mechanism that would allow Indigenous representatives to address Parliament about laws that affect their lives.

 Since news of the queen's death broke Friday in Australia, Albanese has brushed off questions about an Australian republic.